 Endless OS is a popular option to go for as a Linux distro tailored for education.

-The user interface is easy to use and looks attractive for installation in a modern PC.
-You get variety of applications pre-installed.
-Hence, this comes handy for computers with no internet access.
+The user interface is easy to use and looks attractive for installation on a modern PC.
+You get a variety of applications pre-installed.
+Hence, this comes in handy for computers with no internet access.

 Ubermix is an Ubuntu-based Linux distribution that aims to reduce the complexity by tweaking the user interface, getting rid of unnecessary apps, and adding essential tools/apps for education.